blinkmobile/identity-cli/README.md

   login                       => start the login process, if no flags are passed, a browser based login will begin
-    --username <username>     => username to login with, if password is not specified, you will be prompted for it --password <password>     => password to login with, requires the username flag as well --email <email>           => email address to send code to for passwordless authentication --sms <phone>             => phone number to send code to for passwordless authentication
+    --username <username>     => username to login with, if password is not specified, you will be prompted for it --password <password>     => password to login with, requires the username flag as well

 Logout